← Back to Insights

 Where the smarter firms are landing

-The institutions navigating this most effectively are not the most rigid or the most permissive.
-They are the most intentional.
 Standard Chartered, for example, has maintained a flexible hybrid model explicitly linked to its talent reach strategy.
 The logic is straightforward: firms that can hire from a broader geographic pool access better candidates and compete more effectively for profiles that are genuinely scarce.
+Flexibility is not a concession to employee preferences, it is a talent acquisition strategy.

 LinkedIn's March 2025 research confirms this, finding that skills-based approaches unlock larger, more diverse talent pools for financial roles.
 Companies that have moved away from degree requirements toward demonstrated competencies are finding candidates that traditional filters would have missed entirely.
+This matters particularly for roles in AI governance and sustainable finance, where the credential infrastructure is still developing and practical experience is more predictive of performance than educational background.

 Key Takeaways